 The third lesson medical practices have learned during this crisis is to use marketing communication venues to keep their employees engaged.
 Many practices closed offices and furloughed workers this spring.
 In April, Merritt Hawkins reported 21% of physicians were furloughed and had their pay cut during the pandemic.
 Balancing the revenue losses associated with elective procedures forced many practice owners to cut compensation and furlough workers.

 Medical Group Management Association (MGMA) reported that nearly one-half of all American medical practices laid off or furloughed staff this year.
 Employee engagement in this environment became a big problem for these facilities.
 The question became, ‘How do we keep furloughed employees engaged in the practice for as long as they’re away?’
-Keeping them engaged long enough for their return to what most practices hoped would be a surgical backlog, became the rallying cry of healthcare organizations of all sizes.
+Keeping them engaged long enough for their return to what most practices hoped would be a surgical backlog became the rallying cry of healthcare organizations of all sizes.

 Developing internal and external communication strategies to engage your sheltering-in-place workforce requires regular updates on the situation.
 Practices shared resources and information for their unemployed workers through internal communication channels such as emails, phone calls, or other personal touches.
 The trick was—and is—to use communication tools to keep furloughed workers feeling like part of the team even if they (temporarily) are not.
 You can use technology tools such as Facebook to communicate in closed groups to employees instead of using internal practice memos that the furloughed worker won’t see because they aren’t on-site.
-Creating a Facebook group will let you connect with current and former workers in ways that are meaningful and engaging.
+Creating a Facebook group will let you connect with current and former workers in meaningful and engaging ways.

 What Can You Do Right Now to Market Your Medical Practice?

 During this time, your customers look to your practice for messaging and guidance.
-At first, we saw many practices with the message of, ‘We’re open and this is what you can expect.”
+At first, we saw many practices with the message of, ‘We’re open, and this is what you can expect.”
 The savviest medical practices changed their messaging after practices reopened to focus more on the customer experience.

 The number one priority for messaging now should be one of safety and “we’re here for you.”
 Some practices have also begun promoting preventative treatments; the latest data shows patients are avoiding routine screening procedures such as mammography or colonoscopy.
-In these cases, the messaging should be that our practice is safe and we want to keep you safe by providing proactive screening for these deadly diseases.
+In these cases, the messaging should be that our practice is safe, and we want to keep you safe by providing proactive screening for these deadly diseases.

 Many practices used the last six months to move beyond just providing information to launching new telemedicine service lines that brought in revenue while providing care to patients.
 With CMS lifting regulatory restrictions and requiring reimbursement at the same rate as an in-person visit, these new service lines added necessary revenue to replace some of the losses associated with elective procedures.
 We anticipate these revenue-generating services will continue in some form long after the coronavirus is part of history.